Arterect/Rectcoin/README.md

 - Set the `url` variable in the code to the appropriate Ganache connection URL.
 - Set the `private_key` variable in the code to the appropriate private key.

-Make sure that the above prerequisites are met before proceeding with the following steps.
+Please make sure that the above prerequisites are met before proceeding with the following steps.

 ## Development Process
-### prerequisites

 ### Enable virtual environment (Windows)
 ```